mc18g13/pluma-automation/README.md

     * `on_cmd: <cmd>` Command used to power On the device.
 Typically not available, as the device would be powered off
     * `off_cmd: <cmd>` Command to power off the device
     * `reboot_cmd: <cmd>` Command used to restart the device
-  * `uhubctl:` Power on/off using [uhubctl](https://github.com/mvp/uhubctl).
-Must be available on the host system.
-Best to control USB powered devices using a compatible USB Hub such as the [D-Link USB Hub 7](https://www.amazon.com/D-Link-including-Charging-Adapter-DUB-H7/dp/B0000B0DL7)
+  * `uhubctl:` Power on/off a USB port from a hub using [uhubctl](https://github.com/mvp/uhubctl). `uhubctl` must be installed on the host system.
+Best option to control USB powered devices, using a compatible USB Hub such as the [D-Link USB Hub 7](https://www.amazon.com/D-Link-including-Charging-Adapter-DUB-H7/dp/B0000B0DL7)
+    * `port: <port number>` USB port number
     * `location: <location>` Optional, location of the USB hub.
 See [uhubctl documentation](https://github.com/mvp/uhubctl#usage) for more details
-    * `port: <port number>` USB port number
   * `ippower9258:` Control power using the IP Power 9258
     * `outlet: <outlet number>`
     * `host: <hostname or IP>`